 This work was supported in part by Marie Curie FP7-PEOPLE-2010-IRSES Grant RANPHYS.
-Part of the work was done while Abbott and Calude were visiting the Institute for Theoretical Physics, Vienna University of Technology in September 2013, and Karl Svozil was visiting the Centre for Discrete Mathematics and Discrete Computer Science, University of Auckland in February 2014.
-We thank Michael Trott and Hector Zenil for Mathematica discussions and help, and Marek Zukowski for critical suggestions which improved the presentation.
-Calude was also supported by a University of Auckland Grant-in-Aid 2013.
-Svozil acknowledges Jeffrey Bub, William Demopoulos, and Christopher Fuchs pointing out similarities to Pitowsky's indeterminacy principle.
+Part of the work was done while A.A.A. and C.S.C. were visiting the Institute for Theoretical Physics, Vienna University of Technology and Karl Svozil was visiting the Centre for Discrete Mathematics and Discrete Computer Science, University of Auckland.
+We thank Michael Trott and Hector Zenil for MATHEMATICA discussions and help and Marek Zukowski for critical suggestions that improved the presentation.
+C.S.C. was also supported by a University of Auckland Grant-in-Aid 2013.
+K.S. acknowledges Jeffrey Bub, William Demopoulos, and Christopher Fuchs pointing out similarities to Pitowsky's indeterminacy principle.